fyliu/tdm-calculator/docs/local-database.md

 ## Running Database Migrations and the App

-1. Install all the npm packages if you haven't done so already by running `npm install` in the root directory
+1. Install all the npm packages if you haven't done so already by running `npm install` in the server directory

 1. Create the database schema and populate it with seed data by running the following command from the server directory: